Data Law Navigator | Poland

 If applicable: stage of legislative implementation of GDPR

-- The PDPA (the main data protection act, amended by the GDPR; it entered into force on 25 May 2018; it has also amended over 40 laws).
+- The PDPA (the main data protection act that sets out procedural issues) entered into force on 25 May 2018)

 If applicable: local derogations as permitted by GDPR